xot/ElectraOne/README.md

 ## The mixer

-The mixer preset is included in the distribution (```Mixer.eproj```), and is also [available in the E1 preset library](https://app.electra.one/preset/CK3qbv7Vt43PN4LkBTy7).
-It should be uploaded to bank 6, slot 1 (see [the E1 documentation](https://docs.electra.one/account.html#preset-slots); search for ```Ableton Mixer``` in the the preset list on the right side of the page ).

-*Please make sure to upload the latest version each time you upgrade the script.*

-It controls five consecutive session tracks parameters: pan, volume, mute, solo and arm.
+The mixer preset controls five consecutive session tracks parameters: pan, volume, mute, solo and arm.
 The 'prev tracks' and 'next tracks' buttons on the main page switch control to the previous five or next five tracks (never shifting left of the first or right of the last visible track).
 Inserted or removed tracks are automatically handled.
 The 'Main' mixer page also contains controls for the master pan, volume, cue volume, and solo switch.
 And it contains the following transport controls: play/stop, record, rewind, and forward.

 ![Main](./images/main.png "Main")